Employee wellbeing in 2021: Is it the most pressing HR issue of the new year?

 - Supporting social wellbeing: Human beings are inherently social creatures.
 With that in mind, it's easy to understand why so many of us have struggled through 2020.
 Being separated from friends and family, or even just being deprived of the day-to-day interactions we normally have with our colleagues can really take its toll.

 Even in normal circumstances, poor social wellbeing is one of the most prominent issues affecting remote work wellbeing, as remote staff are at risk of becoming isolated from their centralised colleagues.
 This is especially important when you consider the impact that workplace friendships have on things like employee productivity.
 That's why helping workers to develop social connections at work needs to be a huge part of the push for better employee wellbeing in 2021.

 But to build strong social bonds that support staff wellbeing in your team, communication needs to be at the core of your workplace culture.
-Aside from individual interactions like 1:1s and check-ins, this means it’s in your best interests to schedule regular group stand-ups.
+Aside from individual interactions like 1:1 meetings and employee check-ins, this means it's in your best interests to schedule regular group stand-ups.
 Not only does this give your team members a chance to update each other on things like objective progress, but it also gives them the chance to make a bit of small-talk and interact as actual people.
 But going beyond meetings, it can even help for you to set up social activities for your team.
-Granted, at the moment, these probably won’t be in-person at the time of writing.
-But even if a good old-fashioned pub crawl isn’t on the cards, there are still plenty of virtual games and activities to help your employees bond with each other.
+Granted, at the moment, these probably won't be in-person at the time of writing.
+But even if a good old-fashioned pub crawl isn't on the cards, there are still plenty of virtual games and activities to help your employees bond with each other.

 But ultimately, whether things return to some sense of normalcy in 2021, or whether we're doomed to spend another year learning every detail on the living room wallpaper, employee wellbeing is set to be one of the big workplace issues of 2021.
 So, to learn more about managing employee wellbeing, or to learn about how our platform supports employee engagement, head on over to the Weekly10 blog today!